RhysPollardDevelopment/Fullstack-milestone/README.md

 The administration portal to add new instances of products, recipes or companies can be found by adding `\admin` to the home page address.

 ##### Notes:
 You may need to add `127.0.0.1` to allowed hosts list in your `settings.py` file.

 Also, the use of `python`, `pip`, `python3` and `pip3` can vary between versions of python/IDE/your own machine so check to be sure.

-The local version will be running off of the local SQlite3 database unless you provide a database url which we cover in the Remote section below.
+The local version will be running off of the local SQlite3 database unless you provide a database url which we cover in the Heroku section below.

 ### Heroku